-You have a moderate preference for learning early in the day.
-You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.
+You have a moderate preference for learning later in the day.
+You are alert and do your best work after midday.
+It may take you a long time to wake up in the morning.

-Based on your results, you should try to do your most challenging learning early in the day.
+Based on your results, you should try to do your most challenging learning later in the day.
 Read the following recommendations and select the ones you think would work best for you.

-Schedule your most difficult learning and creative tasks for early in the day.
+Schedule your most difficult learning and creative tasks for later in the day.

-Do routine tasks later in the day.
+Do routine tasks earlier in the day.

-On your days off, use the mornings for studying and homework.
+On your days off, use afternoons and evenings for studying and homework.

-Rate your profile: How well does it match you?
+Rate your profile:

+How well does it match you?